Team Wiggins Le Col: Team history

 For the team's inaugural season the team began with eight full-time riders, with Wiggins joining on 1 May 2015.
 Those eight were Steven Burke, Mark Christian, Jonathan Dibben, Owain Doull, Daniel Patten, Iain Paton, Andy Tennant and Michael Thompson.
 These eight riders are supplemented by riders from the British Academy on a race to race basis.
 On 5 January 2015 the team was officially awarded its UCI Continental licence.

 In March 2015, Bradley Wiggins confirmed that he would make his debut with the team at the inaugural Tour de Yorkshire at the start of May.
 In 2016, he entered the Tour De Yorkshire with his team and dropped out in the first stage.
 WIGGINS was not invited to the 2017 Tour de Yorkshire.
 In 2018 following the collapse of Team Aqua Blue Sport, Team Wiggins participated at short notice in the 2018 Tour of Britain.
 Tom Pidcock was the team's highest placed rider in the race at 17th in the General Classification.

-In November 2018 the team filed paperwork with Companies House which indicated that XIX Entertainment no longer held a 40 percent stake in the team, and that this share had been transferred to Wiggins' firm, Wiggins Right Limited.
+In November 2018 the team filed paperwork with Companies House which indicated that XIX Entertainment no longer held a 40 per cent stake in the team, and that this share had been transferred to Wiggins' firm, Wiggins Right Limited.

-In August 2019, Wiggins announced that the team would closing down at the end of the year.
+In August 2019, Wiggins announced that the team would be closing down at the end of the year.

 Sponsorship

-Sky, along with British Cycling, will sponsor and support the team.
+Sky was the team's original sponsor.
 The team's kit was initially produced by Rapha. but as of 2018 the team switched to use Le Col as their clothing supplier.
-In December 2018 Wiggins announced that Le Col would step up to becoming the team's co-title sponsor for 2019, with the team being known as Team Wiggins Le Col. The team use Pinarello bikes equipped with Zipp, Fizik, Elite and SRAM components.
+In December 2018 Wiggins announced that Le Col would step up to becoming the team's co-title sponsor for 2019, with the team being known as Team Wiggins Le Col. The team used Pinarello bikes equipped with Zipp, Fizik, Elite and SRAM components.